 Message Description and solution Attribute Home cannot have multiple tokens.
 The Home attribute of the ASMInst agent has multiple tokens.
 Solution: Correct the value of the Home attribute.
-Cluster Synchronization Service process is not running.
-The Oracle CSSD process is not running.
+Cluster Synchronization Service process The Oracle CSSD process is not running. is not running.
 Solution: Enable the CSSD process.
-See "Enabling the clustering daemon for ASM-managed database" on page 54.
+See "Enabling the clustering daemon for ASM-managed database" on page 53.

-Message Description and solution Cluster Synchronization Service died or The Oracle CSSD process has died. s restarted.
+Message Description and solution Cluster Synchronization Service died or The Oracle CSSD process has died. is restarted.
 Solution: Enable the CSSD process.
-See "Enabling the clustering daemon for ASM-managed database" on page 54.
+See "Enabling the clustering daemon for ASM-managed database" on page 53.